Skip to content

 Students are encouraged to talk to a trusted adult if they know someone who is having suicidal thoughts.
 Click here for resources students can use to talk/text with a trained professional.

-Crisis Text Line: text “GO” to 741741 to text to a trained professional about your thoughts and feelings.
+Crisis Text Line: text “HOME” to 741741 to connect with a live volunteer Crisis Counselor and talk about your thoughts and feelings.

 School Incident Report